sunspikes/pebble-pastebinlist/README.md

 Pebble app to show lists from Pastebin.com, simply create a list in Pastebin.com and view it on your Pebble.

-_Please note: This is work in progress app, currently there is configure option available, you have to hard code the note id in the app._
+_Please note: This is work in progress app, currently there is no configure option available, you have to hard code the note id in the app before building._

 ####How to use?